AmirKedem/FP-MOG/README.md

 ## Netcode

 For real-time games, an authoritative server controls the game state.
-Clients are only responsible for sending commands ('Left', 'Right', etc.) and rendering the state.
+Clients are only responsible for sending commands ('Left', 'Right', 'Shoot', etc.) and rendering the state.

 While this approach prevents cheating and allows lower-end machines to run the game, it introduces some delay between clients.
 Furthermore, the server can't send 60fps updates to every player in the room.

-Therefore, game devs developed some neat algorithms to make the game experience smoother and to try and lower the precieved lag by the players.
+Therefore, game devs have developed some neat algorithms to make the game experience smoother and lower the perceived lag by the players.

 ## Algorithms:
     - Lag Compensation [Done]